Charli3-Official/charli3-dendrite/README.md

 - VyFi
 - WingRiders

-Each DEX is implemented as a separate module within the `cardex.dexs.amm` package.
+Each DEX is implemented as a separate module within the `charli3 dendrite.dexs.amm` package.
 ## Core Components
 ### AbstractPoolState
 The `AbstractPoolState` class in `amm_base.py` provides the base implementation for AMM (Automated Market Maker) pool states.
 It includes methods for: